 L3Harris Student Design Center

-- Paint spray booth, featuring high flow ventilation and breathing air for one operator
+- Paint Booth, featuring high flow ventilation

-- 2 Large Format Laser Cutter
+- Two Large Format Laser Cutters

 - Proto-MAX WaterJet